altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "That's, that's correct..."<br/>

-A scandal like this would be an obstacle in her path.
+A scandal like this would be an obstacle in her path.<br/>

-He needs to be careful of his interactions with her.
+He needs to be careful of his interactions with her.<br/>

-And Altina herself showed up in front of the formation.
+And Altina herself showed up in front of the formation.<br/>

 Her cloak still covered her left side.
-Since this was a campaign, she wore armor over her dress.
+Since this was a campaign, she wore armor over her dress.<br/>

-She stood at the podium.
+She stood at the podium.<br/>

-The soldiers stood at attention waiting for her speech.
+The soldiers stood at attention waiting for her speech.<br/>

 "Everybody~ How are you feeling~!?

 "Warrgghhh~~!!"<br/>

 In response to Altina's clear voice, the troops shouted in response.
-It was so loud it seemed like an earthquake.
+It was so loud it seemed like an earthquake.<br/>

-Jerome's face was bitter.
+Jerome's face was bitter.<br/>

 "What is this 'everybody, how are you feeling', is this a field trip!?"<br/>

-But he said it softly so the soldiers wouldn't hear.
+But he said it softly so the soldiers wouldn't hear.<br/>

-Regis shrugged.
+Regis shrugged.<br/>

 "That's Altina's style...
 What do you usually say, Sir Jerome?"<br/>